This is the final public testing site of our new website. Let us know what you think!

 Above the water she feels lost in a world where she doesn't belong, with a sister who wants her to be 'happy and normal'.
 But a family secret emerges from the shadows of the ethereal world that changes everything.

-Imrie, the new play by Nia Morais (Crafangau / Claws, A Midsummer Night’s Dream Sherman Theatre), is a magical story for young adults and upwards about hope and bravery.
+Imrie, the new play by Nia Morais (Crafangau / Claws, A Midsummer Night’s Dream Sherman Theatre), is a magical Welsh language story for young adults and upwards about hope and bravery.

 TOUR